adamheinrich/cm-makefile/README.md

-# ARM Cortex-M Makefile Template
+# CM-Makefile: Makefile template for Cortex-M projects

-Makefile template for Cortex-M projects using the [GCC ARM Embedded][1] toolchain.
-The template contains pre-configured examples for a few particular MCUs but it can be easily used with other vendors' SDKs as well.
+Makefile template for ARM Cortex-M projects using the [GCC ARM Embedded][1] toolchain.
+The template is meant to be included in project-specific Makefile.

+See repository [cm-makefile-examples][5] for usage examples.

 ## Dependencies